ylwhxht/V2X-R/readme.md

 If you need to run the following pre trained models:
 1. Download the corresponding pre-trained model to **folder A** and **rename it as 0.pth**
 2. Copy the corresponding configuration file to folder A and **rename it as config.yaml**
-3. Run the command according to the "Test the model" section, where the parameter *--model_ir A --eval_ epoch is 0*
+3. Run the command according to the "Test the model" section, where the parameter *--model_dir A --eval_ epoch 0*
+4. Modify evalsim in the configuration file to test the results under different simulated weather conditions
+5. *Please note: Due to code version switching, there may be slight differences between the reproduced results and the reported accuracy.
+It is recommended to use the reproduced results as the standard.
+If you find that the difference is unacceptable, there may be some problem, please raise an issue.*

 ### 4DRadar-based Cooperative 3D Detector (no-compression)
 | **Method** | **Validation (IoU=0.3/0.5/0.7)** | **Testing (IoU=0.3/0.5/0.7)** | **Config** |  **Model**  |